Servideska/HPC/doc.zih.tu-dresden.de/docs/training/getting_started.md

 ## Accessing the ZIH HPC system

-!!! caution "Accessability of the ZIH HPC system"

 The ZIH HPC system can be accessed only within the data net of the TU Dresden.
 Access from outside is possible by establishing a VPN connection (find [VPN connection details for OpenVPN here](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn#section-4)).

 There are different ways to access the ZIH HPC system.
 Depending on the user's needs and previous knowledge, these are the different possiblities: